 Cache Primer for Sharepoint with ADFSv3

 The first time a browser hits a sharepoint site after a restart, the caches are empty, so the page can take a while to load.
-One can script something to silently hit a sharepoint web-frontends, causing it to build caches and preventing any real people from experiencing that.
+One can script something to silently hit a sharepoint web-frontend, causing it to build caches and preventing any real people from experiencing that.

 This tool does this for a specific circumstance where it’s kind of hard to script it without better tools - where normal NTML authentication doesn’t work, because there is ADFSv3 authentication configured, and where there may be a number of web-frontends behind a load balancer.